godcandidate/SQL-Games/sql-island/README.md

 ## Repository Contents

-In this repository, it contains the solution to challenges
+In this repository, it contains the solution to challenges.
+My certificate https://sql-island.informatik.uni-kl.de/cert.php

 #
 `1-task.sql`